pepopowitz/getting-unstuck/slides/src/01-intro.md

 ...

-My favorite thing in development is the act of getting unstuck,

-or helping someone else get unstuck.

-when I hear in standup that someone is stuck, my ears perk up.
+I do a lot of different things at Artsy -

+I work with javascript, react, ruby, rails, SQL, elasticsearch,

+I like to say I specialize as a generalist

+But the one thing I _love_ to do regardless of tooling is to help people get unstuck.

-I've also got a lot of teammates who are great at getting people unstuck too.
+I've also got a lot of teammates who are great at getting people unstuck.

 I've taken notes on how we get each other unstuck, and I want to share some tips with you.